dylanfried/transcription-machine/context.md

 - **Storage**: In-memory only for MVP.
 Future: localStorage, Supabase, or Firebase.
 - **UI Components**:
   - `FileUpload`: Handles file upload and URL input
-  - `AudioPlayer`: Custom timeline with progress bar, annotation markers, and controls
+  - `TimelineView`: Multi-line timeline with inline annotations and controls
-  - `AnnotationsList`: Sidebar with editable annotation list, ordered by timestamp
-- **Layout**: Two-panel design (left: upload + player, right: annotations)
+- **Layout**: Timeline-focused design with file upload at top, scrollable timeline below
 - **Features**:
   - ✅ Simple timeline with time markings, current position indicator, and annotation markers
   - ✅ Basic audio controls (play/pause, seek)
   - ✅ Button to add annotations at current playback time
-  - ✅ Annotations list in sidebar, ordered by timestamp
+  - ✅ Multi-line timeline (30 seconds per line) with horizontal scrolling
-  - ✅ Click annotation timestamps to seek to that point
+  - ✅ Inline annotation bubbles with connecting lines to timeline
+  - ✅ Annotations stacked vertically when overlapping
-  - ✅ Inline editing of annotation text
+  - ✅ Inline editing and deletion of annotations
-  - ✅ Delete annotations
   - ✅ Keyboard shortcut: Press "A" to add annotation at current time
   - (Future) Additional keyboard shortcuts for other actions
   - (Future) Annotation layers and advanced timeline features